 Typically, mills take hot rolled steel after it’s mostly or completely cooled and work it to its final dimension by either rolling it, extruding it, or drawing the metal over a mandrel.
 For this reason, it’s usually referred to as “cold finished” in the industry instead of “cold rolled”.

-If you’re planning on machining your materials further for your project then be very cautious with cold rolled steel.
+- Cutting Needs for Your Project – If you’re planning on machining your materials further for your project, be very cautious with cold rolled steel.
 Cutting it the wrong way can cause warping, or otherwise damage the structural integrity of the metal if you’re not careful.
 This is a big contrast to hot rolled metal, which does not experience any sort of warping when machined because of its lack of grain.
-If you’re planning on welding, both hot and cold rolled metals will weld just fine – but keep in mind that cold rolled metal will take on the appearance, and some of the other characteristics of hot rolled metal after being welded.
+If you’re planning on welding, both hot and cold rolled metals will weld just fine – but keep in mind that cold rolled metal will take on the appearance and some of the other characteristics of hot rolled metal after being welded.

-Is the metal going to be visible, or not?
-The finish of cold rolled steel will be overall better than hot rolled, because of the mill scale that develops when it’s heated.
-Although, some people do like “the look” of hot rolled metal and have incorporated it on the exterior for design purposes.
+- Visibility Considerations – The finish of cold rolled steel will be overall better than hot rolled, because of the mill scale that develops when it’s heated.
+Although, some people do like the look of hot rolled metal and have incorporated it on the exterior for design purposes.

 Contact Tampa Steel for More Information on Hot or Cold Rolled Steel